bardjourney/pop-ensemble-boilerplate/README.md

 ## Default Setting

-The boilerplate sheet is designed for a four-player acoustic pop ensemble:
+There are two variants here.

+A three-player ensemble setting:

+* Melody: vocal or ukulele
+* Harmony: acoustic guitar
+* Beat: cajon

+A four-player ensemble setting:

 * Melody: vocal or guitalele
 * Harmony: baritone ukulele
 * Bassline: acoustic bass guitar or ukulele bass
 * Beat: cajon

-If your ensemble setting varies from this one, modify the boilerplate by yourself.
+If your ensemble setting varies from either, modify the boilerplate by yourself.

 ## System Requirements